How many times have you said you wanted to change? To break a habit? Or make one? Stop procrastinating? Become more productive? Blablabla whatever?

 Because you suck at consistency.
 Because if you managed to make optimal choices, you wouldn’t need this method.
 Because you spent years, possibly decades, behaving a certain way, and since a certain way of thinking has been so deeply ingrained within you, it can be really, really hard to change your behavior.

 You keep climbing the same hill over and over again, but slip just before you get to the top and stumble all the way down.
 Then you sit there thinking “Gee whiz, this sure is a nasty pickle I’ve gotten myself into” before trying again, only to yield the same result.
 It’s literally a Sisyphean task.

-What you need is a push – but not an ordinary push.
+What you need is a push, but not an ordinary one.
 You need a rocket strapped to your back that will blast you over the hill and give you a rush you won’t easily give up.
 You’re always yapping about wanting to change but never seem to grasp enough mental strength to do it.
 Well, here’s your chance.
 The emergency tool.
 Excalibur you will use to cut the never-ending cycle of half-success.

 Always say yes to positive change.
 Always say no to venomous habits.
 Your desire for improvement needs to outweigh your desire for comfort, because the only way you’ll improve is by stepping out of your comfort zone.

 You’re standing at the altar of life and your future is walking down the aisle.
 The moment of truth is finally here.
 There’s no turning back or avoiding this.
 In a matter of moments, you will be asked the question which will determine what’s waiting for you under the veil.